iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 ---------------------------------------------------------------------
 Most recent Extra curricular Activities & Achievements

-These are the testament for my involvement in activities other than academics

 • Trained in Abacus 🧮.
 Participant at National and State level competition
 • Played Volleyball in high school at Zonal & Taluk level